New Zealand NBL Best Team Free Throws

 The National Basketball League's Best Team Free Throws honour is awarded annually to the National Basketball League (NBL) team with the best free throw percentage during the regular season.
 It was first awarded in the league's inaugural season in 1982.
-The award went on a three-year hiatus between 2019 and 2021, before being brought back in 2022.
+The award went on a three-year hiatus between 2019 and 2021, before being brought back in 2022 and remaining in 2023, 2024, and 2025.
 The winning team receives the Nial Forsyth Trophy.